DogtorJ.com

 *Estrogens in Food- (List)- Here is a list that shows estrogen-rich foods versus foods that actually block estrogen.
 It is borrowed from this site http://www.holistic-online.com/remedies/hrt/hrt_food_and_estrogen.htm and edited to make a few points.
 One will surprise you.

-* A great Website for you on the truth and dangers concerning phytoestrogens. http://www.sensiblehealth.com/estrogen.html
+* A Great Website for you on the truth and dangers concerning phytoestrogens (isoflavones in particular). http://www.sensiblehealth.com/estrogen.html

 Estrogens in food